junobuild/docs/blog/2023-04-21-develop-an-angular-app-on-blockchain.md

 ### Uploading File

 Storing user-generated content on Web3 can be a challenge, but Juno makes it easy for app developers.
-It’s designed to enable the storage and serving of assets such as photos or videos effortlessly.
+It’s designed to enable the storage and serving of assets such as photos or videos.

 To upload files, you’ll need to create a collection by following the instructions in the [documentation](https://juno.build/docs/build/storage#collections-and-rules).
 In this tutorial, we’ll focus on image uploads, so the collection should be named “images.”